Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Result

-The markers in Figure \ref{fig: Overall_profile}(a) indicate the locations of the profiles used for validation in Section \ref{subsec:Iteration Model}.
-The green markers correspond to the validation presented in Figure \ref{fig:b1n}; the sky-blue markers correspond to Figure \ref{fig:m16n}; the red markers correspond to Figure \ref{fig:m18n}; the purple square markers with black borders correspond to Figure \ref{fig:Same comparison}; other round markers (in color yellow, deep blue, or purple) correspond to Figure \ref{fig:other verification}.
-The profiles used for validation span a broad parameter space.
+The markers in Figure \ref{fig: Overall_profile}(a) indicate the locations of the profiles used for validation in Section \ref{subsec:Iteration Model}, which span a broad parameter space.
 However, limited validation exists for regions with $\gamma>0$, due to the fact that the flow fields in these regions may have relatively low Reynolds numbers and incomplete turbulence development.